cyberytti/ULM/README.md

 **Explanation:**

 The user will initially input data.
 This input will be classified into a desired category by the classifier.
 Based on this classification, a suitable model will be selected.
 Finally, the output will be generated using the chosen model.

+# Future improvements:
+We plan to incorporate high-quality, proprietary models into this project soon, resulting in the development of a supermodel (ULM model).